BillKeenan/dead-drop/README.md

-I've moved this over to python, ciew the repo here: https://github.com/BillKeenan/dead-drop-python
+I've moved this over to python, view the repo here: https://github.com/BillKeenan/dead-drop-python